seaboyz/You-Dont-Know-JS/types & grammar/ch2.md

 Any mathematic operation you perform without both operands being `number`s (or values that can be interpreted as regular `number`s in base 10 or base 16) will result in the operation failing to produce a valid `number`, in which case you will get the `NaN` value.

-`NaN` literally stands for "not a `number`", though this label/description is very poor and misleading, as we'll see shortly.
-It would be much more accurate to think of `NaN` as being "invalid number," "failed number," or even "bad number," than to think of it as "not a number."
+`NaN` literally stands for "not a `number`", though this label/description is very poor and misleading, as we'll see shortly. ***It would be much more accurate to think of `NaN` as being "invalid number," "failed number," or even "bad number," than to think of it as "not a number***."

 For example: